RamitSarker29/Leetcode/0560-subarray-sum-equals-k/README.md

 Given an integer array `nums` and an integer `k`, return the **total number of continuous subarrays** whose sum is exactly `k`.

-A **subarray** is a contiguous sequence of elements within the array.
+A **subarray** is a contiguous non-empty sequence of elements within the array.

 ---